foundersandcoders/our-site-v1-DEFUNCT/_content/training.md

 # Training

-Founders & Coders runs its hallmark training in Web development from its campus in Bethnal Green, but we also offer a variety of tailored courses, from single-day workshops to eight-week full-time bootcamps that can delivered anywhere.
+Founders & Coders runs our main training programme in Web development from our campus in Bethnal Green, but we also offer a variety of tailored courses, from single-day workshops to eight-week full-time bootcamps that can delivered anywhere.

 We have courses suitable for a variety of users, including: